anriseth/objective_accel_code/README.md

 # Objective acceleration and nonlinear GMRES for unconstrained optimization

-This repository contains implementations of two optimization acceleration algorithms discussed in "A. N. Riseth.
-Objective acceleration for unconstrained optimization, 2017"
+This repository contains implementations of two optimization acceleration algorithms discussed in *A. N. Riseth.
+Objective acceleration for unconstrained optimization, 2017*

 The code contains modifications of the original Matlab code provided by Hans De Sterck on his [website](http://math.uwaterloo.ca/amath-numerical-analysis-and-scientific-computing-group/hans-de-stercks-homepage/software-prof-hans-de-sterck/matlab-code-n-gmres-optimization).

-** All references to N-GMRES-O in the code correspond to the O-ACCEL algorithm in "A. N. Riseth.
-Objective acceleration for unconstrained optimization"**
+**All references to N-GMRES-O in the code correspond to the O-ACCEL algorithm in _A.
+N. Riseth.
+Objective acceleration for unconstrained optimization_**

 ## Requirements
 These files require the [Poblano toolbox](https://software.sandia.gov/trac/poblano) for MATLAB to run.